fchb1239/NoTurn/README.md

 # No Turn
-A mod for flying squirrel chase that disables turning - made for people with drift.
+A mod for flying squirrel chase that disables turning - made for people with controller drift.